gekkota/apostrophe-lightsail-nginx-varnish-deployment/README.md

 # Apostrophe CMS Deployment Scripts

 This repository contains a set of scripts to deploy, configure, and update an Apostrophe CMS application on an Ubuntu server.
-The scripts support zero-downtime deployments via blue/green asset switching, process management via PM2, and integration with Nginx and Varnish.
+The scripts handle the complete deployment process from your local machine to a remote server, supporting zero-downtime deployments via blue/green asset switching, process management via PM2, and integration with Nginx and Varnish.

-> **Note:** These scripts assume that you have a dedicated application user (e.g., `apos`) with passwordless sudo privileges (configured via `apos_user_sudo.sh`), and that necessary environment files and template files are in place.
+> **Note:** These scripts assume you'll create a dedicated application user (e.g., `apos`) with passwordless sudo privileges, and that they'll be executed from your local development environment.

 ---